utsaslab/squirrelfs/README.md

 5. To unmount the file system: `sudo umount /dev/pmem0`
 6. To remove the file system module: `sudo rmmod hayleyfs`

+Currently, the file system cannot be remounted - it reinitializes and zeroes out all old data on each mount.
+Currently, the file system supports creating and removing files.
+Otherwise, segmentation fault occurs.

 ## Using filebench

-You MUST run `echo 0 | sudo tee /proc/sys/kernel/randomize_va_space` on the VM prior to running filebench workloads; they will segfault otherwise.
+You MUST run `echo 0 | sudo tee /proc/sys/kernel/randomize_va_space` on the VM prior to running fileserver (maybe others?) or filebench will segfault.